softwaresale/aotrc/README.md

 ## How It Works
 AOTRC compiles regular expressions into machine-readable executables.
 To get there, a number of steps have to be taken by the user and the compiler.
-Here's how it works:
+To get a more in-depth explanation for the actual architecture of the compiler, see the relevant wiki page (TODO: actually make the page).
+The overview of how the compiler works is:

-### Step 1: define regexes to compile
+### Step 1: Define regexes to compile
 First, the regexes to be compiled must be defined by the user in the regex definition file, which is just a yaml file.
 The definition file consists of *module definitions*.
 A module is a collection of regular expressions.
 All regexes defined in the same module are compiled into